any0110001/discord-notifier/README.md

 - AWS_SECRET_ACCESS_KEY
 - AWS_REGION

-And then make sure the lambda function name is consistent from github workflow to AWS Lambda, Then lambda function will get updated after every push to main.
+And then make sure the lambda function name is consistent from github workflow to AWS Lambda, then lambda function will get updated after every push to main.

 ### Use AWS EventBridge for scheduling
 https://aws.amazon.com/eventbridge/